laravel/docs/queues.md

 		}
 	}

-This method will examine the constructor of the job class it is given, and then extract variables from the HTTP request (or any other `ArrayAccess` object) to fill the needed constructor parameters of the job.
+This method will examine the constructor of the given job class and extract variables from the HTTP request (or any other `ArrayAccess` object) to fill the needed constructor parameters of the job.
 So, if our job class accepts a `productId` variable in its constructor, the job bus will attempt to pull the `productId` parameter from the HTTP request.

 You may also pass an array as the third argument to the `dispatchFrom` method.
 This array will be used to fill any constructor parameters that are not available on the request: